 - Attend a local banana brewery process and have a taste on local banana beer.
 Explore the Batwa pottery making experience, lessons and engagement.
 Take part in daily life activities to get to know the local people, their culture, and their ways of living since the village is fascinating with a variety of cultural experience.

-To book for a rwanda cultural tour to ibyiwacu community village Contact
+To book for a Rwanda cultural tour to ibyiwacu community village, Contact us at

 Block 269, Plot 2763

 Off Entebbe Road,